Serpens Establishment, Ophiuchus

 “Hey, everyone,” Ferris greeted them with a small wave before clearing her throat.
 She stepped to the side and gestured to Jericho.
 “This is Jericho.
 He’s been assigned the missing person’s case.
 Please introduce yourselves.”

-The agent who introduced himself first stood a head taller than Jericho.
+The agent who introduced himself first stood half a head taller than Jericho.
 He had curly light brown hair that was haphazardly slicked back.
 The pair of horn-rimmed glasses perched on his hawk nose made his hazel eyes seem twice as large.

 “Wtorek Izsak—Izsak being my first name,” the man said with a bright smile as he extended his hand.
 He wore thick gloves lined with metal.
 “From Taurus.
 Conjurer.
 Happily married.
 Proud father.
 Bad vision.”
 He gestured to Jericho’s own square glasses.
 “We’re twins.”